Program Overview

 Practicum Opportunity Site – Office of Public Health Practice and Training

-The Practicum Opportunity Site (POS) lists various potential practicum opportunities (including projects with outside organizations, with JHSPH faculty, and practicum courses) that have been identified and vetted by the School’s Practicum Team.
+The Practicum Opportunity Site (POS) lists various potential practicum opportunities (including projects with outside organizations, with BSPH faculty, and practicum courses) that have been identified and vetted by the School’s Practicum Team.

 SOURCE